-A year later, Ed purchased a small log cabin from the forest service for their home.
-He opened a hardware and general store to sell several items, including books, groceries, and equipment.
-Books lived in a small corner of the store until 1928.
+In 1908, J. Edward purchased the tiny log cabin from the forest service for their home.
+He also opened the hardware and general store called Macdonald and Sons.
+The shop sold several items, including books, groceries, and equipment.
+Books lived in a small corner of the mercantile until 1928.

 Local author Mari Sandoz and publisher William Allen White visited the shop.
-Later they wrote letters to Jessica.
+They corresponded with Jessica.

-The Lawn Lake flood devastated the shop.
-With 80 volunteers, the store was repaired and expanded to include more of the original home.
+The Lawn Lake Flood devastated the book shop.
+With the help of 80 volunteers, the store was repaired, including a new front window and flooring.
+Paula also expanded the books into more of the home.

-Paula chose to retire in 2020, leaving her legacy in the hands of a new generation and family, with just as much love for books.
+Paula wanted to sell the store’s inventory in 2020, and then covid occurred.
+She had to wait until September 2020 before the sale could go through.
+Paula chose to retire, leaving her legacy in the hands of a new generation and family with just as much love for books.

 Kevin and Staci

-Kevin Reed and Staci Galloway-Reed have brought Paula’s vision back together with Inkwell and Brew’s ownership and Macdonald Book Shop.
-Inkwell and Brew began as the Macdonald Papeterie, run by Stacia (Paula’s daughter).
-On September 10, 2020, Kevin and Staci (Anastacia) officially took on Macdonald Book Shop to ensure Estes Park’s town will have this iconic bookstore for decades more.
+On September 10, 2020, Kevin and Staci officially purchased Macdonald Book Shop to ensure Estes Park’s town will have this iconic bookstore for decades more.